bwinter/tha/MEETING.md

 # Checklist to be used by facilitator during THA

-This doc borrows on a common pattern where one creates a github issue using a template.
-Then fills in the check boxes on that specific issue to help track progress.
+This doc borrows on a common pattern where you creates a github Issue using this template.
+Then, during the facilitation, you check off the check boxes to help you track progress.
+Considerations:
-- Note: These are general suggestions, feel free to add or drop them as necessary.
+- These are general suggestions, feel free to add or drop them as necessary.
+- This is in beta form so there are still some implicit things I "understand" but haven't made explicitly clear.
+Apologies!
+- This is a living document, please make improvements!

 Things to keep in mind:
 - [ ] Put Streatchly on break